The best credit cards for a poor credit rating.

 When finding the right credit card suitable for your needs, we recommend keeping the following factors in mind:

-- Eligibility: some credit card companies will have an eligibility checker you can use before starting the application process that only takes a few minutes.
-An eligibility check will save you time and lessen the hard searches made on your credit report.
+- Eligibility: some credit card companies will have an eligibility checker you can use before starting the application process and this only takes a few minutes.
+This will help you to see how likely you are to be accepted for a card without hurting your credit score.

-- Affordability: if you were to use your balance all in one go, could you pay it back without worrying?
-If you think you'd struggle to make repayments, you should rethink getting a credit card.
+- Affordability: if you think you'd struggle to make repayments on time, you should rethink getting a credit card.

-- APR rates: interest rates will vary between credit cards and providers; look for the one with the lowest so you don't have to pay lots of interest.
+- APR rates: interest rates will vary between credit cards and providers; look for the one with the lowest rate so you don't have to pay lots in interest.

 - Features: some cards offer rewards and discounts; this is something to consider if you want to make the most of your credit card purchases.